 You may be asking yourself, "What are fermented foods and why are they so good for the body?"
 The following list is by no means exhaustive, but does include the most popular fermented foods available from farmers markets, in grocery stores, or online.
 Of course, you can make all of these at home.

 - Kim Chi

 - Bread (sourdough)

 Yes, you read those last three correctly.
 Alcohol, cheese, and bread when prepared properly in the right conditions, are considered fermented foods.
-If you have ever tasted a properly fermented cheese or loaf of bread from a Farmers Market, you may have noticed that you digested it more easily compared to conventional cheese or bread.
+If you have ever tasted a properly fermented cheese or loaf of bread from a farmers market, you may have noticed that you digested it more easily compared to conventional cheese or bread.
 The difference is that fermented foods are generally easier to break down as the organisms are responsible for pre-digesting the food and making nutrients more available.
-I have friends that can only eat sourdough bread (fermented) as this is the only form of wheat that their digestive system can handle.
+I have friends that can only eat fermented sourdough bread, as it's the only form of wheat that their digestive system can handle.

 The unfortunate reality is that the majority of the fermented foods and drinks listed above are mass-produced with profits in mind, and do not actually contain beneficial organisms (think probiotics).
 Why?
 Because in order for these foods and drinks to be shelf stable, they must be pasteurized and heated to very high temperatures to kill any potential pathogenic microorganisms.
 By doing so, the health-promoting, friendly bacteria and yeasts are destroyed.

 If you do want to consume authentically fermented varieties of these foods and drinks, you will likely need to buy locally from a farmers market or make them at home.
 Sometimes, naturally fermented products are also available at Whole Foods, Food Co-Ops, or other natural health food stores.